smithharryh/smithharryh.github.io/books/books.markdown

 ## 2020

-- Superforcasting - The Art and Science of Prediction: Philip Tetlock
+- Superforcasting: The Art and Science of Prediction - Philip Tetlock
-- Superintelligence: Nick Bostrom
+- Superintelligence - Nick Bostrom
 - How the KGB took back Russia and then took on the West
 - The Black Door
-- Why Spy?: Brian Stewart
+- Why Spy? - Brian Stewart
-- Hit Refresh: Satya Nadella
+- Hit Refresh - Satya Nadella
-- Running with the Kenyans: Adharanand Finn
+- Running with the Kenyans - Adharanand Finn
 - Churchill’s Ministry of Ungentlemanly Warfare
 - Feeding Britain
-- Who Rules the World?: Noam Chomsky
+- Who Rules the World? - Noam Chomsky
 - The Uninhabitable Earth
 - How to Run a Government
 - The Prime Ministers
 - The Theory That Would Not Die
-- The Audacity of Hope: Barack Obama
+- The Audacity of Hope - Barack Obama
-- The Signal and the Noise
+- The Signal and the Noise - Nate Silver
-- Life 3.0: Max Tegmark
+- Life 3.0 - Max Tegmark
-- The Road to Conscious Machines: Michael Woolridge
+- The Road to Conscious Machines - Michael Woolridge
-- How Democracie Die
+- How Democracies Die
-- Burma ‘44: James Holland
+- Burma ‘44 - James Holland
-- Line in the Sand: James Barr
+- Line in the Sand - James Barr
-- Humble Pie: Gordon Ramsay
+- Humble Pie - Gordon Ramsay

 ## 2019

-- Conservativism: Roger Scruton
+- Conservativism - Roger Scruton
 - Bad blood
 - Blockchain - The Next Everything
 - Charlie, Meg and Me
-- The Places in Between: Rory Stewart
+- The Places in Between - Rory Stewart
-- Factfulness: Hans Rosling
+- Factfulness - Hans Rosling
-- Waking up to the Facebook Catastrophe: Roger McNamee
+- Waking up to the Facebook Catastrophe - Roger McNamee
 - Utopia for Realists
-- 21 lessons: Yuval Noah Harrari
+- 21 lessons for the 21st Century - Yuval Noah Harrari
-- For the Record: David Cameron
+- For the Record - David Cameron
-- Targeted: Brittany Kaiser
+- Targeted - Brittany Kaiser
-- Occupational Hazards: Rory Stewart
+- Occupational Hazards - Rory Stewart
 - World Without Mind
 - Dinner with Churchill
-- The Marches: Rory Stewart
+- The Marches - Rory Stewart
-- There is No Planet B: Mike Berners Lee
+- There is No Planet B - Mike Berners Lee
-- Big Answers to the Big Questions: Stephen Hawkins
+- Big Answers to the Big Questions - Stephen Hawkins
-- Digital Minimalism: Cal Neport
+- Digital Minimalism - Cal Neport